Robust tests for equality of regression curves based on characteristic functions: Preliminaries on robust regression estimation

-As mentioned in the introduction, the estimators defined in \eqref{clasico} are sensitive to atypical observations, since they are based on averaging the responses.
-Robust estimates in a nonparametric setting need to be considered to provide estimators insensitive to a single wild spike outlier.
-Several proposals have been considered and studied in the literature.
-We can mention, among others, H\"ardle and Tsybakov (1988) and Boente and Fraiman (1989), who considered robust equivariant estimators under a general heteroscedastic regression model.
-It is well known that, under an homoscedastic regression model, root$-n$ scale estimators can be obtained.
-In particular, for fixed designs, scale estimators based on differences are widely used, see, for instance, Rice (1984) and Hall \textsl{et al.} (1990).
-A robust version of the difference--based estimators was studied in Ghement \textsl{et al.} (2008) and can easily be extended to the situation where $X_j$ are random.
-Effectively, as in Dette and Munk (1998), let $X_{(1),j}\le \dots\le X_{(n_j),j}$ be the ordered statistics of the explanatory variables of the $j-$th population and denote as $(X_{(1),j},Y_{D_{1,j}, j})\trasp, \dots, (X_{(n_j),j},Y_{D_{n_j,j}, j})\trasp$ the sample of observations ordered according to the values of the explanatory variables, that is, $X_{(\ell),j}=X_{D_{\ell,j},j}$.
-Then, the estimators defined in Ghement \textsl{et al.} (2008) can be generalized to the present situation by taking the differences $Y_{D_{\ell+1,j}, j} -Y_{D_{\ell,j}, j} $.
-Thus, for instance, a robust consistent root$-n$ estimator of $\sigma_j$ can be obtained as
+As mentioned in the introduction, this estimator is sensitive to outlying values in the response variable, also known as ``vertical outliers'' in the literature.
+Robust estimates in a nonparametric setting provide an alternative to obtain estimators insensitive to atypical data.
+Among the proposals considered in the literature, we can mention the local $M-$smoothers studied in \citet{hardle:tsybakov:1988} and \citet{boente:fraiman:1989}, among others.
+These estimators use a preliminary scale estimator to measure the size of the residuals to be downweighted.
+For heteroscedastic models, the scale function can only be estimated at a nonparametric rate.
+In contrast, under an homoscedastic regression model, root$-n$ scale estimators may be constructed.
+In particular, scale estimators based on differences are widely used, see, for instance, \citet{rice:1984} and \citet{hall:etal:1990}. \citet{ghement:etal:2008} proposed a robust version of these difference--based estimators.
+For random covariates, let $X_{j,(1)}\le \dots\le X_{j,(n_j)}$ be the ordered statistics of the explanatory variables of the $j-$th population and denote as $(X_{j,(1)},Y_{j,D_{1,j}})\trasp, \dots, (X_{j,(n_j)},Y_{j,D_{n_j,j}})\trasp$ the sample of observations ordered according to the values of the explanatory variables, that is, $X_{j,(\ell)}=X_{j,D_{\ell,j}}$.
+The estimators defined in \citet{ghement:etal:2008} can be adapted to the present situation by taking the differences $Y_{j,D_{\ell+1,j}} -Y_{j,D_{\ell,j}} $, see also \citet{dette:munk:1998}.
+From these differences, one may define the robust consistent root$-n$ scale estimator of $\sigma_j$ as

-where the coefficient $\sqrt{2}\Phi^{-1}(3/4)$ ensures Fisher-consistency for normal errors ($\Phi^{-1}$ denotes the quantile function of the standard normal).
+where the coefficient $\sqrt{2}\Phi^{-1}(3/4)$ ensures Fisher-consistency for normal errors ($\Phi^{-1}$ denotes the quantile function of the standard normal law).